 How does all this pertain to the book of Ephesians or Ephesus?
-Just this, without the book of Acts, the book of Ephesians would not make much sense.
-Acts is a chronological history of the church at Ephesus (Acts 18:1-28, 19:1-41, 20:1-38).
-Then there are First and Second Timothy, also personal letters that Paul wrote to his primary disciple Timothy, who happened to be the pastor of the church at Ephesus at the time.
+Without the book of Acts, the book of Ephesians would not make much sense.
+Acts contains a the history of the church at Ephesus (Acts 18:1-28, 19:1-41, 20:1-38).
+Additionally, approximately seven years after Paul was in Ephesus, he wrote two personal letters to his primary disciple Timothy who was the pastor of the church at Ephesus at the time.
+Hence, we have First and Second Timothy.

 If you were to visit the ancient city of Ephesus today, you would find its ruins on the western coast of Turkey next to the modern city of Selcuk.
-In addition to having an enormous coliseum, the metropolis of Ephesus was the site of one of the Seven Wonders of the World: a pagan temple dedicated to the Roman goddess Diana or in Greek, Artemis.
-She was worshiped as a fertility god and so temple prostitutes, and sex slavery were prevalent.
+In addition to having an enormous coliseum, the metropolis of Ephesus was the site of one of the Seven Wonders of the Ancient World: a pagan temple dedicated to the Roman goddess Diana or in Greek Artemis.
+She was worshiped as a fertility goddess and so temple prostitutes and sex slavery were prevalent there.
 Superstitions, witchcraft, and all manner of evil were the fabric of this hedonistic society.
 It was not so different from the world we live in.

 You might be surprised to know that the apostle John spent his last years evangelizing in and around Ephesus.
 In fact, he wrote the gosple of John, as well as 1st, 2nd and 3rd John while he was in Ephesus.
-Additionally, remember that as Jesus was dyeing on the cross, He tasked John with the care of His mother Mary.
+Additionally, remember that as Jesus was dying on the cross, He tasked John with the care of His mother, Mary.
 We know that she was with John in Ephesus.
 The Basilica of Saint John and the House of Virgin Mary stand even today as relics to attest to these facts.

-The apostle John was arrested in Ephesus and taken to Patmos, an island not far from the city, located in the Aegean Sea.
+The apostle John was arrested in Ephesus and taken to Patmos, an island not far from the city located in the Aegean Sea.
 This is where he received the book of Revelation.
-Coincidentally, Ephesus is the first of the seven churches that Jesus addressed (Revelation 2:1-7).
+Coincidentally, Ephesus is the first of the seven churches that Jesus addressed in Revelation (Revelation 2:1-7).

 Let’s return to Luke for just a moment.
 Think about this: It’s quite possible that Luke and Mary’s paths crossed while they were in Ephesus, but we can’t know that for certain.
-What we do know is that Luke interviewed Mary and she shared some details about Jesus birth that no one else was privy to.
+What we do know is that Luke interviewed Mary, and she shared some details about Jesus’ birth that no one else was privy to.
 How is that, you ask?
 Luke wrote it down!

 Luke 2:16-19